DonMVB/aws/awsstudy.md

 - Auto Scaling is a major benefit from the cloud's economies of scale so if you ever have a requirement for scaling, automatically think of using the Auto Scaling service.
 - Auto Scaling has three components:
   - **Groups**: These are logical components.
 A webserver group of EC2 instances, a database group of RDS instances, etc.
   - **Configuration Templates**: Groups use a template to configure and launch new instances to better match the scaling needs.
-You can specify information for the new instances like the AMI to use, the instance type, security groups, block devices to associate with the instances, and more.
+You can specify information for the new instances like the AMI to use, the instance type, security groups, IAM Role, block devices to associate with the instances, and more.
   - **Scaling Options**: Scaling Options provides several ways for you to scale your Auto Scaling groups.
 You can base the scaling trigger on the occurence of a specified condition or on a schedule.
 - The following image highlights the state of an Auto scaling group.
 The orange squares represent active instances.
 The dotted squares represent potential instances that can and will be spun up whenever necessary.
 The minimum number, the maximum number, and the desired capacity of instances are all entirely configurable.